LHSP 2007-2009, 2009-2015 office assistant. English (with Honors) and Archaeological Anthropology. Graduated in 2011.

 "My experience in the LSWA (formerly LHSP) program was enriching and transformative.
 Surrounding myself with like minded poets, artists, and creative thinkers inspired me to take a holistic approach to developing a career that includes exploration for education and implementation of the arts."

 LHSP 2010-2014.
 Nursing.
 Graduated in 2014.

 Now: A nurse in the Pediatric Intensive Care Unit at Texas Children’s Hospital in Houston.
 Amanda is performing in her first stand-up comedy set at the Houston Fringe Festival this fall.
-She will be attending a fiction writing residency next spring at The Writers’ Colony at Dairy Hollow, and she is preparing to launch a blog at amandawenger.com.
+She will be attending a fiction writing residency next spring at The Writers’ Colony at Dairy Hollow, and she recently launched a blog at amandawenger.com.